-- Provide relevant information (use bullet points and short sentences)
+- Providing relevant information (using bullet points and short sentences)

-- Keep the interesting content above the fold
+- Keeping the interesting content above the fold

-- Ensure that the page loads at a high speed to avoid bounce rates (Use tools such as Test My Site by Google to find out how mobile-friendly your landing page is)
+- Ensuring that the page loads at a high speed to avoid bounce rates (Use tools such as Test My Site by Google to find out how mobile-friendly your landing page is)

 23. Live chat

-A chat now button can help create a connection with your customer and makes them a bias towards you.
-Live chat sessions help move potential customers to the bottom of the sales funnel.
+A chat-now button can help create a connection with your customer and make them lean towards you.
+Live chat sessions help move potential customers towards the bottom of the sales funnel.